-- OEI Role: Prime

 - Prime Contract: VA256-16-C-0135

 - Percent Complete: 100% (Design);

 100% (CPS)

 - OEI Federal Business Line Categories: Facilities, Infrastructure, Water Resources

 - Design: Civil, Geotechnical, Electrical

 - Cost Estimating

 - Drawing Preparation

 - Construction Phase Services

 - Testing

 - Phased Improvements to Minimize Impacts to Patients, Staff, and Visitors

 - PPQ ratings/comments include

 Exceptional ratings across the

 board in Management / Personnel /

 Labor, Customer Satisfaction, and

 Safety / Security.
 Exceptional and

 Very Good ratings in

 Schedule/Timeliness, Cost and

 Financial Management, and Quality.

-Title and Location Client Dates AIR AND MARINE OPERATIONS CENTER FACILITY DESIGN RECONFIGURATION (MARCH AIR RESERVE BASE, RIVERSIDE, CALIFORNIA) 2018
+Title and Location Client Dates AIR AND MARINE OPERATIONS CENTER FACILITY DESIGN RECONFIGURATION (MARCH AIR RESERVE BASE, RIVERSIDE, CALIFORNIA) 2020

-OEI Is leading a full-service A/E team for the performance of services required for the US Customs and Border Protection, Air and Marine Operations Center (AMOC) Renovation Design for the reconfiguration of several structures at March Air Reserve Base.
+OEI led a full-service A/E team for the performance of services required for the US Customs and Border Protection, Air and Marine Operations Center (AMOC) Renovation Design for the reconfiguration of several structures at March Air Reserve Base.
 Established in 1988 to serve as the nation's state-of the-art law enforcement Radar surveillance center operating 24 hours a day, 7 days a week to protect the people and the nation's critical infrastructure through the integration of air and marine forces, the AMOC serves to detect, interdict, and prevent acts of terrorism and the unlawful movement of people, illegal drugs, and other contraband towards and across the borders of the United States.
-Renovations at the existing AMOC Facility will serve to convert the facility into a secured area.
-Deliverables include a full design package to include drawings, specifications, and a design analysis.
-The scope includes two options (which have already been executed): an electrical power supply study and construction phase services.
+Renovations at the existing AMOC Facility serve to convert the facility into a secured area.
+Deliverables included a full design package to include drawings, specifications, and a design analysis.
+The scope included an option for an electrical power supply study (exercised).

-The scope includes renovation of approximately 10,000 sf in the AMOC, a main building, and one modular building, utilizing detailed room by room descriptions of renovations and space repurposing provided by others.
-This task order provides expanded intelligence work space for Top Secret (Sensitive Compartmented Information Facility (SCIF)), Secret level activity space, and general-purpose administration space.
+Renovation of approximately 10,000 sf in the AMOC, a main building, and one modular building, utilizing detailed room by room descriptions of renovations and space repurposing provided by others.
+This task order provided expanded intelligence workspace for Top Secret (Sensitive Compartmented Information Facility (SCIF)), Secret level activity space, and general-purpose administration space.
 Because the project will be in an occupied facility, there is to be no down time or loss of mission effectiveness in the areas not under contract.

-Work includes interior and exterior alterations to SCIF walls, doors, ceilings, windows, and access/circulation, as well as mechanical, electrical, lighting, fire detection, alarm and suppression systems, as well as building access walkways and ramps, intrusion detection, access control, and security camera system upgrades to meet current functional requirements, codes, and standards.
-The work also includes some new furnishings and equipment as well as IT alterations and equipment.
-Renovations are occurring in two main phases, with some sequencing within each phase.
+Work included interior and exterior alterations to SCIF walls, doors, ceilings, windows, and access/circulation, as well as mechanical, electrical, lighting, fire detection, alarm and suppression systems, as well as building access walkways and ramps, intrusion detection, access control, and security camera system upgrades to meet current functional requirements, codes, and standards.
+The work also included some new furnishings and equipment as well as IT alterations and equipment.
+Renovations occurred in two main phases, with some sequencing within each phase.